Estimation and Inference of Treatment Effects with $L_2$-Boosting in High-Dimensional Settings: Main Results

+with instrument function $D_i=D(z_i)=\mathbb{E}[d_i|z_i]= z_i^\intercal \gamma+r_i$.
+Again, we allow for approximate sparsity in the second equation.
+For simplicity, in our technical analysis, we consider the model above without controls $x_i$ in the first equation and a regular fix design $Z$ with observations $z_i$:
-To estimate the coefficient $\alpha_0$ of the endogenous treatment variable, we employ the following two-stage least squares (tsls) procedure: In the first step, we estimate and predict the instrument $\hat{D}_i$ by post- or orthongal $L_2$-Boosting.
-Finally, we estimate $\hat{\alpha}_0$ by a regression of the outcome variable $y$ on the predicted instrument $\hat{D}_i$ and the controls.

-\begin{assumptionB} The data $(y_i, d_i, x_i, z_i)$ is i.i.d. normal and obeys the linear IV model. \end{assumptionB}

-\begin{assumptionB} The optimal instrument function $D_i$ can be approximated by $s$ instruments which can be unknown: . \end{assumptionB}
+To estimate the coefficient $\alpha_0$ of the endogenous treatment variable, we employ the following two-stage least squares (2SLS) procedure: In the first step, we estimate and predict the instrument $\hat{D}_i=z_i^\intercal \hat{\gamma}$ by iterated post- or orthogonal $L_2$-Boosting.
+Finally, we estimate $\hat{\alpha}_0$ by regressing the outcome variable $y$ on the predicted instrument $\hat{D}_i$.
+To analyze this estimator based on $L_2$-Boosting, we impose the following assumptions: \begin{assumptionB} Let $c_\phi,C_\phi$ and $C_r$ be absolute constants.
+The following assumptions hold: \begin{enumerate} \item[(i)] The data $(y_i, d_i, z_i)$ are i.i.d. on $(\Omega, \mathcal{F}, P)$ and obey the linear IV model in (\ref{ins1}) and (\ref{ins2}). \item[(ii)] The optimal instrument function $D_i=z_i^\intercal \gamma +r_i$ can be approximated sufficiently well by $s$ instruments: